 - Said watercrafter is also Ax-Crazy due to the fact that her empathic powers hit her at the same time she was kidnapped, had a magical control collar put on her, and was repeatedly raped.

-- What if you had two gifts, but one destroyed your ability to enjoy the other.
+- What if you had two gifts, but one destroyed your ability to enjoy the other?
 In Polar City Blues, Mulligan's a former surefire baseball recruit whose career is derailed by the adolescent blossoming of his psychic gifts.
 All he wants to do is play baseball, but no team will draft him because they're afraid he'll get banned immediately.
 He can't hide it because all psychics are branded with a red P to protect other people.
 And as a Blanco (white man) in a Hispanic dominated future, he's got no prospects at all.
-He's still pretty chipper until he thinks about what he's missing out on, which makes him an Unhappy Medium.
+He's still pretty chipper until he thinks about what he's missing out on.

 - The telepathic members of the Kzinti race in Larry Niven's Known Space setting are this in spades.
 The rest of their race are disgusted by them, as they are usually unkempt and sickly (the Kzinti are a Proud Warrior Race).
 When they try to read the minds of humans, they (pure carnivores) are forced to experience eating carrots and other disgusting vegetarian thoughts.
 Whenever they appear in a story, they are shown as miserable creatures.